c6rbon/AQI-PMS7003/README.md

 # This is so it will get its hostname from DHCP
 sudo hostnamectl set-hostname localhost

+# edit the 127.0.1.1 mapping from raspberrypi to a better name so you can resolve MY_AQI.local
+sudo vi /etc/hosts

 # We're going to use the serial port for the sensor, so disable the serial
 # console.
 sudo raspi-config